SandeepThakare/dev_installation_scripts/README.md

 Just pull this repo and start using these scripts <br /><br />

 1. <b>node-setup.sh:</b><br />
-  This script uses to install node into your system with nvm and npm This script install latest nodejs version you can also use "lts" package by choose option lts when prompt
+  This script uses to install node into your system with nvm (node version manager) and npm (node package manager) This script install latest nodejs version you can also use "lts" package by choose option lts when prompt